farhaven/dwm-gbe/README.md

           sx)))
 ```

-The function `g_run_conf` loads and runs an initial configuration from `~/.dwm.scm`.
+The function `g_run_conf` loads and runs an initial configuration from `~/.dwm-gbe.scm`.
 It can be bound to a key binding to reload the
 configuration.

-Differences from suckless.org's DWM
+Differences from suckless.org's dwm
 -----------------------------------
-This DWM is a bit different from the one that can be found on suckless.org.
-It's based on suckless DWM 6.0 with these changes:
+This dwm is a bit different from the one that can be found on suckless.org.
+It's based on suckless dwm 6.0 with these changes:

 * XFT instead of X bitmap fonts.
 This means unicode support and antialiased fonts
 * Small changes to the TEXTW macro to make box sizes symmetric and prevent overdraw of text, for example for long window names